zhengying-liu/autodl-contrib/README.md

 ```
 If no error message is produced, you are good to go.

-Then you can choose to
-1. work on your local machine (and make local changes); or
-2. work in a Docker container (in the same environment as AutoCV/AutoDL challenge).

 ### Option 1: Work on Your Local Machine
 Install [Python 3](https://www.anaconda.com/distribution/) (Anaconda 3) and install **Tensorflow >= 1.12 and < 2** by:
 ```